juniorsundarCasual/TGT/vault/volume-5.chapter-374.md

 Markus picked up a roll of parchment from his desk and unfurled it in front of Yohn.
 "What we have here is a spark-gap transmitter.
 Its purpose is to generate radio waves by means of an electric spark."

 "It looks complicated," Yohn said with a wry smile.
-"I barely understand a percent of what is shown here."
+"I barely understand a per cent of what is shown here."

 "That's okay," Markus reciprocated with a laugh.
 "I barely understand it either.
 Our first task in creating this device is to understand what it is, how it works, and how it is made."